-Minnesota state law requires that all 9th graders take science, 10th graders take reading, 11th graders take the Minnesota Comprehensive Assessment (MCA) III in the spring unless exempt in an Individual Education Plan.
+Minnesota state law requires that all 9th graders take science, 10th graders take reading, and 11th graders take the Minnesota Comprehensive Assessment (MCA) III in the spring unless exempt in an Individual Education Plan.
 These scores are used to determine whether a school is making adequate yearly performance goals under federal legislation.
 MCA III scores will be sent home to all parents/guardians when received back from the Minnesota Department of Education.
+Parents/guardians have a right to not have their student participate in state-required standardized assessments.
+Minnesota Statutes require the Minnesota Department of Education to provide information about statewide assessments to parents/guardians and provide a form to complete if they refuse to have their student participate.
+This form can be found at the end of the handbook or in all school offices.